DavidFidge/InputHandlers/README.md

 A sample project is provided which shows how the events work and how to use the library.

+## MonoGame Version
+The projects and NuGet package is currently compiled against WindowsDx.
+You should be able to take this repository and swap it out with any other version without issue.

 ## Mouse Events
 HandleMouseScrollWheelMove